indubitablement2/eos/README.md

 * Fight over scarse resource.
 * Fight for monopoly.

-### No standard currency
+### Currency
+Standard currency is an item (credit chip).
-This make it harder to stockpile resource in conjonction with entropy.
+This make it harder to stockpile wealth in conjonction with entropy.

-Players get into a loop of always needing more of x resource while having too much of y.
-This lead to player engagement through trading.

-When shopping at a colony, the cost of item is in generic value.
-The player can buy by offering at least as much value as what he is buying.

-Resources value is determined by its local availability.

 ### Acquiring ship/weapon/module
 Low tier ship and civilian ship are available everywhere.

 Getting higher tier gear is hard:
-* Ranking inside a faction (still need resources to buy, only give access to this faction's ethic gear).
+* Ranking inside a faction (still need to buy, only give access to this faction's gear).
 * Post battle salvage (needs to be repaired).
 * Random wreck and cargo in space.
 * Quests.

 ## Fleet & ships

-### Loot randomness

-Ship:
-* Static/based on ship class:
-  * Base stats (hull, armor, energy capacity)
-  * Number, position and size of weapon slots.
-* Semi-random/weighted by ship class:
-  * Weapon and module slot manufacturer requirement.
-  * Built in modules.
-* Random:
-  * Number of weapon module slot.
-  * Number of ship module slot.

-Weapon:
-* Rate of fire
-* Salvo size
-* Energy cost
-* Projectile speed
-* Projectile damage
-* Number of projectile

-Captain:
-* Skills (passive skill tree from poe)

 ### Hull size
 * Fighter: